johnhayn-es/johnhayn-es/_posts/2020-02-19--jekyll-for-good.md

 ### Jekyll For Good
 The premise is simple; identify good causes with no or nascent web presence, then spend a couple of weeks building them something (in my spare time).
 This is not a professional service - I just want to use my spare time and experience to support others.
 If anyone insists, I will ask them to [make a donation to my chosen charity](http://www.tuesdayoharafund.co.uk/).

-Currently underway:
+Completed Websites:

-* Printers Playhouse; a local community arts hub that I've become increasingly involved with.
+* [Printers Playhouse](http://printersplayhouse.co.uk); a local community arts hub that I've become increasingly involved with.
-* Moar Guitars; a tiny independent luthier whose guitars I greatly admire
+* [Moar Guitars](http://moarguitars.com); a tiny independent luthier whose guitars I greatly admire

-Potential projects:

-* [The Tuesday Ohara Fund](http://www.tuesdayoharafund.co.uk/); a local charity that is very close to my heart